Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 <center><p>Fig1：Few shot learning</p></center>

-**In cross-domain few-shot learning, the source domain is a dataset rich in data and thoroughly labeled, where the model is first pre-trained to learn general features and patterns (i.e., to enable the model to learn how to learn).
-The target domain, on the other hand, is a new dataset for the actual downstream task but with extremely limited labeled samples, and its data distribution and classes are typically different from those of the source domain.
-The core objective of the entire process is to leverage the prior knowledge acquired from the source domain, using only a minimal number of samples in the target domain (such as 1–5 labeled samples per class), to rapidly adapt to and address the new tasks in the target domain.**
+**In cross-domain FSL, the source domain refers to a dataset with abundant, fully labeled samples, where the model is initially pre-trained to learn general features and patterns (i.e., to “learn how to learn”).
+The target domain is the dataset for the downstream task, typically with very few labeled samples and a data distribution and set of classes different from the source domain.
+The core objective of the entire process is to leverage the prior knowledge acquired from the source domain to quickly adapt to new tasks in the target domain using only a minimal number of labeled samples (e.g., 1–5 per class).**

 2.Figure 1 is not clear.
 Acronyms are not defined and do not correspond to the text.
 What are support features?
 Why don't we see $\mathcal{L}_{fsl}^t$ and $\mathcal{L}_{fsl}^s$?
 What is the attention score (never mentioned in the text)?
 Does the prototype bank correspond to $\mathbf p_i$?